alexx-files/netsweeper/README.md

 scan = NetSweeper('192.168.0.0/24', 100, 1)
 scan.run()
 ```
-A dictionary is stored in the property 'results' with the scan results.
+The scan results are stored in the 'results' property as a dictionary.
-The property 'results' is read only and have the following structure:
+The 'results' property is read only and have the following structure:
 ```
 Key: IP Address in integer format (Interger format is easier to sort IP addresses than string)
-Value: Turple of four values:
+Value: Tuple of four values:
   (str:ip address,
   boolean: Host up=True Host down=False,
   float: ping delay time # return the value of ping_timeout argument when the ping timeout,